 If you live in the area, we hope you will join Temple Beth Shalom.
 If you are visiting, please join us for our Shabbat worship, which is casual yet lively.
 Be prepared to sing!

-If you have any further questions, although we do not have a full-time staff, please call us at (850) 862–6086, leave a message and we will return your call, OR e-mail us at firstname.lastname@example.org (which will get you a prompter response).
+If you have any further questions, although we do not have a full-time staff, please call us at (850) 862–6086, leave a message to which we'll respond OR e-mail us at email@example.com (which will get you a prompter response).

 Temple Beth Shalom was organized as an outgrowth of the Jewish Community Center of Okaloosa County during the summer of 1985.
 The following November, Temple Beth Shalom was granted a charter as a member congregation by the Union of American Hebrew Congregations (UAHC), now the Union for Reform Judaism (URJ), the organization which supports Reform Jewish congregations in North America.

 Since then, our membership has steadily grown from the original 33 member families to well over 65.